 The current LHA system pulls the rug out from under the feet of care leavers like Adam at the most crucial time.
 Having secured a vital tenancy in the private rented sector, the sudden drop in the amount of financial support for care leavers puts them at immediate risk of homelessness.
 We are calling on the government to extend care leavers’ current exemption from the Shared Accommodation Rate until they turn 25 – giving them vital breathing space and making it easier to secure crucial housing for care leavers.

 “I supported a young person, who is quite chaotic, into private rented accommodation.
 She was then evicted so she couldn’t get social housing.
 Her housing allowance dropped down when she turned 22 so she lost the flat at 22.”

 – Local authority, social worker

-Centrepoint has been working with colleagues across the charity sector to put pressure on the government to make this change for care leavers.
-Achieving any policy change has been really difficult lately, given the current situation in Westminster.
-As a December general election looks increasingly likely, we are calling on all political parties to signal their support for care leavers by pledging to extend the SAR exemption.
+Centrepoint has been working with colleagues across the charity sector to put pressure on the government to make this change to the Shared Accommodation Rate for for care leavers.
+Achieving any policy change to care leavers legislation has been really difficult.
+We're calling on all political parties to signal their support for care leavers by pledging to extend the SAR exemption.